manwar/theweeklychallenge/content/blog/aws-s3-bucket-events.md

 <br>

-Finally, we are ready to test the `S3 Bucket Trigger` events.
+Finally, we are ready to test the `S3 Bucket Events`.

 <br>